A tasty and tender Lamb Curry cooked slowly in the oven. Perfect for dipping crispy roti into.

 Can I make this in a Multi Cooker?
 Absolutely.
 Add the sauce ingredients to the multi cooker and cook on saute mode for 5 minutes.
 Then add in the diced meat and pressure cook for 60 minutes.
 Release the pressure, remove the lid, add the cream and switch back to saute mode for 5 more minutes.

 Does this recipe freeze well?
 It does.
 Once you've cooked the curry, allow it to cool fully then store in an airtight container in the freezer for up to three months.
 To reheat, thaw the curry out in the fridge overnight, then heat in a saucepan on the stovetop until piping hot.
+If you're looking for tips, tricks and ideas on more freezer food, click through to my Freezer Meals Made Easy course page.

 Pin this post to your Dinners board on Pinterest and save it for later